Amazon RDS Blue/Green Deployments

 • Automated backups

-• If enabled, RDS will automatically perform a full daily backup of your data during the specified backup window, and will also capture DB transaction logs
+• RDS automatically performs a full daily backup during the specified backup window, and captures DB transaction logs (up to 35-day retention)

-• RDS provides a DNS endpoint and in case of an failure on the primary, it automatically fails over to the standby instance
+• RDS provides a DNS endpoint; in case of failure on the primary, it automatically fails over to the standby instance

 Cost Model

-• RDS offers a tiered pricing structure, based on the size of the database instance, the deployment type (Single-AZ/Multi-AZ), and the AWS region.
+• RDS offers a tiered pricing structure based on instance size, deployment type (Single-AZ/Multi-AZ Instance/Multi-AZ Cluster), and AWS Region

 Scalability and Elasticity

-• RDS resources can be scaled elastically in several dimensions: database storage size, database storage IOPS rate, database instance compute capacity, and the number of read replicas
+• RDS resources can be scaled in several dimensions: storage size, IOPS, instance compute capacity, and number of read replicas

 Interfaces

-• Once a database is created, RDS provides a DNS endpoint for the database which can be used to connect to the database.
+• Once a database is created, RDS provides a DNS endpoint for the database which can be used to connect using standard database drivers

-• Endpoint does not change over the lifetime of the instance even during the failover in case of Multi-AZ configuration
+• Endpoint does not change over the lifetime of the instance, even during failover in Multi-AZ configurations

 Amazon DynamoDB

-• DynamoDB provides both eventually-consistent reads (by default), and strongly-consistent reads (optional), as well as implicit item-level transactions for item put, update, delete, conditional operations, and increment/decrement.
+• DynamoDB provides both eventually-consistent reads (by default) and strongly-consistent reads (optional), as well as ACID transactions (TransactWriteItems, TransactGetItems) for coordinated operations across multiple items and tables.

 • DynamoDB stores structured data in tables, indexed by primary key, and allows low-latency read and write access to items.